robcarver17/skipperman/docs/import_registration_data_help.md

 ## Conflicts between existing and new registration information

+You can see a list of cadets with import errors in the [registration editing, warnings section](registration_editing_help.md#warnings).

 ### More than one active registration in the new file for a given sailor

 ```